LukyGuyLucky/webui-c3-wrapper/README.md

 webui : https://github.com/webui-dev/webui

-winwindow 64 bit libs were also from the above original webui project.
+windows 64 bit libs were also from the above original webui project.

 compile minimal.c3: